tobias-walle/advent-of-code-cli/README.md

 You also need to define a `./template` folder which gets copied then creating a problem folder.

-Example: ```sh export AOC_SESSION="<your-session>" mkdir ./template # Feel free to add your code boilerplate in this folder aoc new -y 2020 -d 1 # This will create the "day_1" folder and downloads the problem into it # After you solved the problem cd day_1 aoc submit -l 1 # Download the second problem aoc download # Submit it aoc submit -l 2 ```

 Usage: aoc [OPTIONS] <COMMAND>

 Commands:
-  new
-          Creates a new folder and downloads the problem into it download
-          Download the problem statement, input and example submit
-          Submit your result
+  new       Creates a new folder and downloads the problem into it download  Download the problem statement, input and example submit    Submit your result help      Print this message or the help of the given subcommand(s)
-  help
-          Print this message or the help of the given subcommand(s)

 Options:
   -c, --config <CONFIG>